rkt/rkt/Documentation/networking/examples-bridge.md

 }
 ```

+This will add a bridge interface named _rkt-bridge-nat_ on the host and attach the pod's veth endpoint to it.
+It will not attach any other interface to the bridge, which remains the user's responsibility.

-Inside the pod the interface configuration looks like this:
+Inside the pod, the interface configuration looks like this:

 ```
 $ sudo rkt run --net=bridge-nat --interactive --debug kinvolk.io/aci/busybox:1.24